 In late June, a group of faculty, staff and students organized a surprise birthday party for BGW to honor her 60th birthday and to recognize the 25 years of service that she has provided to CIE.
 Those present told stories of ways in which BGW had solved a problem, provided support, or just been a friend in need.
 Almost anyone who has been at CIE has such a story as testimony to the infectious optimism that BGW brings to the office every day.

-Thirteen CIE students earned degrees in the past year: four Doctorates and nine Master's degrees (seven in Fall 09 and two in Spring 10).
+Twelve CIE students earned degrees in the past year: three Doctorates and nine Master's degrees (seven in Fall 09 and two in Spring 10).
 Their Dissertations and Master's projects reflect both the diversity of their experience and their wide ranging interests in the field of International Education.
-The topics focus on educational issues in six differenct countries ranging from Afghanistan to Palestine to Sierra Leone.
+The topics focus on educational issues in six differenct countries ranging from Afghanistan to Palestine to Jamaica.

 Gopal Midha (India) Theatre of the Oppressed: A Manual for Educators